DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - deploy the patches: after testing and approval, deploy the patches; many orgs use automated methods to deploy patches, via third-party or the software vendor
     - verify that patches are deployed: regularly test and audit systems to ensure they remain patched
 - 📁**Vulnerability Management**: regularly identifying vulns, evaluating them, and taking steps to mitigate risks associated with them.
 Vulnerability Management are activities necessary to identify, assess, prioritize, and remediate information systems weaknesses
+    - Vulnerability management is a systematic approach to identifying, evaluating, and mitigating security vulnerabilities in computer systems, networks, applications, and other digital assets.
+    - The primary objective of vulnerability management is to 📝proactively reduce the risk of potential security breaches and data compromises by addressing weaknesses in an organization's IT infrastructure before they can be exploited by malicious actors.
     - it isn’t possible to eliminate risks, and it isn’t possible to eliminate all vulnerabilities
     - a vuln managment program helps ensure that an org is regularly evaluating vulns and mitigating those that represent the greatest risk
     - one of the most common vulnerabilities within an org is an unpatched system, and so a vuln management program will often work in conjunction with a patch management program
     - Vulnerability scanners are used to check systems for known issues and are part of an overall vulnerability management program.
-    - A vulnerability scan will list or enumerate all security risks within a system.
+    - A 📝vulnerability scan will list or enumerate all security risks within a system.

 [7.9](#7.9) Understand and participate in change management processes (OSG-9 Chpt 16)
 - 📁**Change management**: formal process an org uses to transition from the current state to a future state; typically includes mechanisms to request, evaluate, approve, implement, verify, and learn the change; ensures that the costs and benefits of changes are analyzed and changes are made in a controlled manner to reduce risks
+    - Change management is a structured and systematic approach used to manage the process of introducing modifications, updates, or alterations to an organization's systems, processes, technology, or infrastructure.
+The primary goal of change management is to minimize disruption, reduce risks, and ensure that changes are implemented smoothly and effectively while maximizing benefits and minimizing adverse impacts.
     - Change management processes allow various IT experts to review proposed changes for unintended consequences before implementing
     - 💥**Request For Change (RFC)**: documentation of a proposed change in support of change management activities.
 Each change should be the result of a reviewed and approved request for change (RFC).
 These RFCs may be approved by the change advisory board (CAB).
     - Change management aims to ensure that any change does not result in unintended outages or reduce security.